 The Trial Close

-The Trial Close is the most common closing technique used by sales professionals.
-It’s a great way of testing the buyer’s intent and can be used at any stage of the sales process to make sure that you’re on the right track to gaining a commitment.
+The trial close is the most popular closing technique used by sales people.
+It is commonly used to test the buyer’s intent and can be used at any stage of the sales process to ensure that you’re on the right track to winning the deal.

 The Direct Close

-Only use this closing technique when you’re certain that the prospect has a burning desire for your solution or if you already have a good relationship with the prospect that entitles you to be so direct with your request.
+A direct close is a straightforward request for the buyer to commit to making the purchase.
+It should only be used when you’re certain that they have a burning desire for your product or if you already have a good relationship with the prospect that entitles you to be so direct with your request.

 Be cautious if you intend to apply a direct close.
 The prospect may view your confidence as misplaced and could quickly stereotype you as just another pushy sales person.